The AI, Big Data and Data Science Bubble and the Madness of Crowds

 As I wrote this in 2020, there are no Tesla robotaxis on the road.
 Notice that this statement is very similar to many of the statements around AI — that things are progressing so rapidly that we will soon see enormous breakthroughs.

 One cannot simply chalk up all of this inaccuracy on AI to honest mistakes.
-And Elon Musk has made a tremendous number of predictions that have not come true, and only some of those predictions have been about AI.
+Elon Musk has made numerous predictions that have not come true, with only some of these being related to AI.
 There is a clear profit incentive at work in these inaccurate predictions.
 The timing of Elon Musk’s robotaxi prediction is dissected in the following quotation.

 It doesn’t matter if the markets buy into Tesla’s claims or not.
 The bottom line is Elon Musk committed securities fraud when he raised money on a claim that he knew was a lie.
 Will there be any repercussions for Musk or Tesla shareholders?